dragosmartac/uk-citizenship-days-outside-uk-counter/README.md

 *These have been taken from the webside linked above on Fri 20 Dec 2024.
 Please do check them in the official source.*

+## Disclaimer

+DISCLAIMER: Always do your own due diligence when wirting your application.
+This is a simple utility tool.
+I accept no responsibility for any errors this calculator produces.

 ## Usage